The primary pain from an ACL tear is usually felt deep inside the knee, often accompanied by swelling and instability.

 Post-surgery pain shifts somewhat compared to initial injury:

-- Pain at graft harvest site (often hamstring or patellar tendon)
+- Pain at the graft harvest site, often near the hamstring or patellar tendon if your own tissue is used

-- Aching around surgical incisions on front/side of knee
+- Aching around surgical incisions on the front or side of the knee

-- Dull deep joint aches during early rehabilitation phases due to healing graft tensioning
+- Dull deep joint aches during early rehabilitation phases due to healing tissues and controlled loading

-Despite different sources post-op, overall discomfort remains concentrated around central knee region reflecting ongoing ligament healing processes.
+Despite different sources post-op, overall discomfort usually remains concentrated around the knee region while healing and rehabilitation progress.

 Knee Pain Comparison Table: Common Ligament Injuries vs ACL Tear